by Gary Hunter

 The findings from that study were dramatic and have led to much more in-depth research: fully 96 percent of the assessed prisoners were found to have suffered moderate or severe brain trauma.
 [See: PLN, Nov.
 2013, p.18].

-Gorgens’ data corresponded ...
+Gorgens’ data corresponded with ...

-Franklin Correctional Facility prisoner ibn Kenyatta, serving time for the 1974 murder of a police officer, has long professed his innocence and refused to attend parole hearings despite being eligible since 1989.
+Franklin Correctional Facility prisoner ibn Kenyatta, serving time for the 1974 attempted murder of a police officer, has long professed his innocence and refused to attend parole hearings despite being eligible since 1989.
 The elderly prisoner has no desire to be released.
 “If I wanted to get out, I’d go to the parole hearings,” Kenyatta, 71, stated.
 “Parole is for the guilty.”

 For over 40 years Kenyatta has worked in various jobs inside New York state prisons.
 From 2006 to 2015, he served as a library clerk at the Franklin Correctional Facility, but his tenure ended with a new directive instituted by the Department of Corrections and Community Supervision (DOCCS) following the highly-publicized escape of Richard Matt and David Sweat from the Clinton Correctional Facility in June 2015.
 [See: PLN, Jan.
 2017, p.26; June 2016, p.63].
 Under the new policy, prisoners can no longer work in job positions beyond one year to discourage close personal relationships with civilian employees.